 Needless to say, manual triage is time-consuming; not to mention as repetitive as it is prone to human error.
 Herein lies one of the greatest problems plaguing the customer support industry today: current triage practices are unsustainable when up against increased ticket frequency.

-"How Can My Company Improve Triage?"
+"How to Improve CXM Triage?"

 A simple question that doesn’t have a simple answer.